Top Answers to MSBI Interview Questions

 - Precedence constraints that connect the executables in an ordered control flow

-Go through the MSBI Course in London to get clear understanding of MSBI.
+Go through the MSBI Course in London to get a clear understanding of MSBI!

-There are three types of major errors in the SSIS landscape, precisely:
+There are three types of major errors in the SSIS landscape, namely:

-- Data Connection Errors: This type of error occurs when connection manager cannot be initialized with the connection string.
+- Data connection error: This type of error occurs when the Connection Manager cannot be initialized with the connection string.

-- Data Transformation Errors: Data Transformation Errors occur while data is being transformed over a Data Pipeline.
+- Data transformation error: This error occurs while the data is being transformed over a data pipeline.

-- Expression Evaluation errors: This error type occurs if the run-time evaluated expressions are invalid.
+- Expression evaluation error: This type of error occurs if the run-time evaluated expressions are invalid.

-When column data is transformed, extracted from sources, or loaded into a destination, errors occur.
+When the column data is transformed, extracted from sources, or loaded into a destination, errors occur.

-Procedure Errors can be handled in control flow by the precedence control and by redirecting the execution flow, and Data Errors are handled in the data flow task by redirecting the data flow using the error output of a component.
+Procedure errors are handled in the control flow by the precedence control and by redirecting the execution flow, and data errors are handled in the data flow task by redirecting the data flow using the error output of a component.

 6. Define environmental variables in SSIS.

-The configuration of environmental variables sets package property equal to the value in an environment variable.
+The configuration of environmental variables sets package properties equal to the value in an environment variable.
 These are used to configure properties that are dependent on computers that execute packages.

-7. What are the different lookup cache modes available in SSIS?
+7. What are different lookup cache modes available in SSIS?

-Learn more about DevOps in this MSBI training in New York to get ahead in your career!
+Want to learn more about MSBI?
+Enroll in this MSBI Training in New York to get ahead in your career!